 Roasted turkey with classic stuffing, cranberry sauce, brussels sprouts, roasted sweet potatoes and gravy

-595 SEK for adults, half price for kids (incl. welcome drink))
+Damage: 595 SEK for adults, half price for kids (incl. welcome punch)

 From November 26-December 1, this pub will be offering a festive and traditional Thanksgiving dinner and drinks menu.
 The menu will be served buffet-style, and includes a drinks package.

 Brined Herb-Crusted Turkey with Gravy